 Enhanced Board Leadership Structure.
+The Board regularly evaluates its leadership structure to ensure the best interests of the company and its stockholders are represented.
 The Board leadership structure is currently comprised of (1) a combined Chairman of the Board and Chief Executive Officer and (2) a Lead Independent Director.
-Mark Dankberg, our Chief Executive Officer, serves as the Chairman of the Board.
-In February 2019, Sean Pak was appointed by the Board to the position of Lead Independent Director.
-The role of Lead Independent Director provides strong independent leadership for the Board and a balance to our combined Chairman and Chief Executive Officer structure.
+The role of Lead Independent Director was established in 2019 to provide strong independent leadership for the Board.
 The Lead Independent Director's responsibilities include presiding over all meetings of the Board at which the Chairman is not present, calling meetings of independent directors and functioning as a liaison with the Chairman.
-Mr. Pak is an active and engaged director, who is well positioned to work collaboratively with Mr. Dankberg, while providing strong independent oversight over the Board.

-The Board regularly evaluates its leadership structure, and currently believes that the use of a Lead Independent Director, coupled with the combined Chairman and Chief Executive Officer positions, provides the most efficient and effective leadership model for Viasat.
+The Board believes that a Lead Independent Director, coupled with the combined Chairman and Chief Executive Officer positions, provides the most efficient and effective leadership model for Viasat.
 As the individual primarily responsible for the day-to-day management of the company's business operations, our Chief Executive Officer is best positioned to provide clear insight and direction of business strategies and plans to both the Board and management.
 A single person, acting in the capacities of Chairman and Chief Executive Officer, promotes unity of vision and leadership, which allows for a single, clear focus for management to execute the company's business strategies and plans.
-Coupled with a Lead Independent Director, this leadership structure allows the Board to exercise independent oversight while enabling the Board to have direct access to information related to the day-to-day management of Viasat's business operations.
-Moreover, we believe that the combined Chairman and Chief Executive Officer role is appropriately counterbalanced and enhanced by sound corporate governance principles, the leadership of the Lead Independent Director, the effective oversight of management by non-employee directors and the strength of Viasat's independent directors.
+Together with a Lead Independent Director, this leadership structure allows the Board to exercise independent oversight while enabling direct access to information related to the day-to-day management of the company's business operations.